 As it stands, LSD is strictly banned in Wisconsin and carries similar penalties as psilocybin and magic mushrooms.
 If caught with LSD, punishment can involve up to a year in prison and a $1,000 fine.

 There are numerous analogs of LSD (lysergamide psychedelics).
-Due to the Federal Analogue Act, all of these analogs are also illegal in the state of Wisconsin — including LSZ, 1P-LSD, AL-LAD, PRO-LAD, ETH-LAD, and ALD-52.
+Due to the Federal Analogue Act, all of these analogs are also illegal in Wisconsin — including LSZ, 1P-LSD, AL-LAD, PRO-LAD, ETH-LAD, and ALD-52.

-LSA (lysergic acid amide), which is the active ingredient in Morning Glory and Hawaiian Baby Woodrose seeds, are listed as a schedule III substance, which carries far milder punishments.
+LSA (lysergic acid amide), the active ingredient in Morning Glory and Hawaiian Baby Woodrose seeds, is listed as a schedule III substance, carrying far milder punishments.